sduplan/bojler/index.md

 grid_nav_item_5:            true
 grid_nav_item_5_title:      Components
-grid_nav_item_5_content:    Components are premade blocks of code which you can use to build your own email template.
+grid_nav_item_5_content:    Components are pre-made blocks of code which you can use to build your own email template.
 These components are optional and other things don’t depend on them.
 grid_nav_item_5_cta:        Learn more
 grid_nav_item_5_url:        /components